ajsmth/rn-tools/packages/navigation/readme.md

 # @rn-tools/navigation

 Navigation primitives for React Native.
-Built on `react-native-screens`.
+Built on `react-native-screens` with integrated sheets support.

 ## Installation